 - the USPTO strongly encourages archival or permanent links to the USPTO home page only.

 - deep links may bypass critical instructions and notices to customers.
-Consider linking to the USPTO home page and/or the content's parent page(s) where relevant notices and instructions may appear (such as plugins to view patent images).
+Consider linking to the USPTO home page and/or the content's parent page(s) where relevant notices and instructions may appear.

 Blog Comment Policy